 _______________

-This analysis is based on Union Budget 2026-27 announcements and industry reports from EY India and CBRE India.
+This analysis is based on Government Budget 2026-27 announcements and industry reports from EY India and CBRE India.
 Readers should consult with qualified tax and legal professionals before making any investment decisions.